ilikedetectives/control/README.md

 ### Notes
 - Works for both DX11 and DX12 version as of 1.09 update
 - This is NOT a freecam, which means you cannot move the camera through objects (like going through walls)
-- In the included tweakables.xml, file, I also included the following 5 parameters for photomode with their default values in case you need to adjust them to your liking.
+- I also included the following 5 parameters for photomode with their default values in case you need to adjust them to your liking in the tweakables.xml file.
+If you like the defaul values, then you don't have to do anything else.
+- Making the camera goes too fast will make it harder to take portrait photos if that's what you're interested in.
 ```
 <tweakable type="float1" name="Photo Mode Camera:Camera Mouse Rotation Speed (deg/s)" value="10.000000"/>
 <tweakable type="float1" name="Photo Mode Camera:Camera Movement Speed (m/s)" value="3.000000"/>